smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 * `hostname` (required) The hostname or IP address of the serial to LAN adapter
 * `tcpPort` (default = 4116) TCP port number for the serial to LAN adapter connection
 * `discovery` Enables the discovery
+* `updateClock` The period in hours for updating the clock on the telenot system.
+Set to 0 to disable.
 * `reconnect` (1-60, default = 2) The period in minutes that the handler will wait between connection checks and connection attempts
 * `timeout` (0-60, default = 5) The period in minutes after which the connection will be reset if no valid messages have been received.
 Set to 0 to disable.